Orgzales/nyctaxi_bigdata_analysis/README.md

 ## What is the HTRC Dataset?
         - stockpile of books where we only get "features" about each book: words (an part-of-speech) appearing on the page in terms of courts, not the original text
-        - lots of books: 17mil, multi-lingual
+        - lots of books: 17mil, multi-lingual, location for file: /data/htrc/

 ## What is the goal?
         - Determine similarity between every book and every other book